-- Important access and on-spaceport and commercial launch facility capacity improvements are provided - Capital improvements that strategically position the state to maximize opportunities in international trade are achieved - Goals of an integrated intermodal transportation system for Florida are achieved - Feasibility and availability of matching funds through federal, local, or private partners are demonstrated operational and administrative costs.
+- Important access and on-spaceport and commercial launch facility capacity improvements are provided - Capital improvements that strategically position the state to maximize opportunities in international trade are achieved - Goals of an integrated intermodal transportation system for Florida are achieved - Feasibility and availability of matching funds through federal, local, or private partners are demonstrated

+Finally, section 331.360, Florida Statutes, prohibits FDOT from funding Space Florida's operational and administrative costs.
 FDOT interprets operational and administrative costs as those costs related to Space Florida's operation as an organization.
 Spaceport Program and project-related costs are not considered part of Space Florida's operations or administration and are eligible for FDOT funding.